dreadl0ck/netcap/README.md

 implementation was performed in a programming language that provides a garbage collected memory safe runtime.

 It was developed for a series of experiments in my bachelor thesis: "Implementation and evaluation of secure and scalable anomaly-based network intrusion detection".
-Currently, the thesis serves as documentation until the wiki is ready.
+Currently, the thesis serves as documentation until the wiki is ready - it is included at the root of this repository.

 The project won the 2nd Place at Kaspersky Labs SecurITCup 2018 in Budapest.